 Shopping in Iceland

-Although its high prices do not make Iceland a typical shopping destination, the high quality products and possibility for tax savings means there are good opportunities for souvenirs.
+Although its high prices don't make Iceland a typical shopping destination, high-quality products and the possibility for tax savings mean there are good opportunities for souvenirs.

 What to buy in Iceland?

-• Winter clothing: as you'd imagine, winter clothing and mountainwear in Iceland is high quality, well-designed and easy to find in shops throughout the country.
+- Winter clothing: as you'd imagine, winter clothing and mountainwear in Iceland are high quality, well-designed and easy to find in shops throughout the country.
 One of the most popular brands is 66°North.

-• Jewels and gems: it is very common to find elegant jewellery made from lava in shops around Iceland, striking for its texture and black colour.
+- Jewels and gems: it's very common to find elegant jewellery made from lava in shops around Iceland, striking for its texture and black colour.

 Shopping in Reykjavik

 The largest and most important is Laugavegur Street, which runs through the centre of Reykjavik.
-Here, on both sides of the street, you can find dozens of stores, both souvenir shops (which are open until 10pm) and fashion, food and jewellery boutiques.
-Leading off from Laugavegur where it becomes Bankastraeti is Skólavörðustígur, which goes towards Hallgrímskirkja, and both streets are filled with similar stores.
+Here, on both sides of the street, you can find dozens of stores, both souvenir shops (which are open until 10 pm) and fashion, food and jewellery boutiques.
+Some of the surrounding streets also have shops that may interest tourists.

 Further away from the historic centre, there are a handful of shopping centres, among which Kringlan stands out.
 As Reykjavik's largest shopping mall, it has numerous shops, restaurants and even a cinema.